Club Tryouts – Navigating these Stressful Weeks

 Examples of manipulative tryout practices include but are not limited to the following:

-While none of the above scenarios are currently specifically banned by the Palmetto Region, we do consider them to be in bad practice, creating a disadvantage for players/families and other clubs, and only creating an advantage for the club that implements such practices.
+We consider the above practices/scenarios to be in bad taste, creating a disadvantage for players/families and other clubs, and only creating an advantage for the club that implements such practices.
 Our Region Board and staff have worked diligently for many years to implement policies and guidelines for our Region that balance both the needs of the players/families and clubs of all sizes.
 Our current policies encourage and allow players to attend multiple days of tryouts at multiple clubs while also setting a deadline for signing so that clubs of all sizes are protected and their team finalization is not frozen indefinitely by a player who wants to delay the commitment process.

 What to expect from clubs: